 Different chemicals are used in the production of fabric and trimmings – whether for pesticides in cotton cultivation, in the production of synthetic fibers or in the finishing of fabrics.

-Our natural capital evaluation showed that, in particular, wet-chemical processes in production – such as dyeing or tanning – have major environmental impacts.
-One of the reasons for this is the use of various chemicals.
-If these are released with wastewater, for example, this can affect water quality and thus also the water supply for local people.
-HUGO BOSS is working intensively with its partners to reduce chemicals or switch to environmentally friendly alternatives and operate a functioning wastewater treatment.
+Our natural capital evaluation showed that, in particular, processes using water or chemicals in production – such as dyeing or tanning – have major environmental impacts.
+If hazardous substances are released with wastewater, for example, this can affect water quality and thus also the water supply for local people.
+HUGO BOSS is working intensively with its partners to reduce hazardous chemical usuage or switch to environmentally friendlier alternatives and operate a functioning wastewater treatment.
 An important tool for this is the introduction of effective chemical management in the supply chain.

 In order to minimize health and environmental risks, we demand responsible handling of chemicals from our suppliers in our environmental program.
 To support them in this, we have been a member of the ZDHC Roadmap to Zero Program since 2017.
-The program is based on the ZDHC Manufacturing Restricted Substances List (ZDHC MRSL), which lists chemicals with defined threshold values.
+The program is based on the ZDHC Manufacturing Restricted Substances List (ZDHC MRSL), which lists hazardous chemicals which cannot be present in chemical formulations above a defined threshold value.
 This, in combination with educational material and training, helps our partners to reduce the use of chemicals and replace hazardous substances.
-In addition, water pollution prevention is also an important goal of the ZDHC.
-For facilities with wet processes that generate industrial wastewater, chemical management therefore includes a functioning wastewater management system.
-The ZDHC program also enables a standardized assessment of a supplier's chemical management.
+In addition, water pollution prevention is also an important goal of the ZDHC Program.
+For facilities with wet processes that generate industrial wastewater, chemical management therefore includes a functioning wastewater management system, and provides guidance on testing this wastewater for hazardous substances.
+The ZDHC Program also enables a standardized assessment of a supplier's chemical management.

 To guarantee the health and safety of the people who come into contact with HUGO BOSS products, the company observes the highest safety standards.
 For this reason, in particular, compliance with the HUGO BOSS Restricted Substance List (RSL) is mandatory for partners and suppliers at every stage in the supply chain.

 With the HUGO BOSS RSL, the company defines strict maximum amounts of chemicals contained in products.
 Compliance is verified by regular product tests that HUGO BOSS commissions in external laboratories.
-The RSL is continually enhanced, incorporating input from our membership of the industry-wide Apparel & Footwear International RSL Management Group initiative (AFIRM).
-Since 2018, the HUGO BOSS RSL has completely met the requirements of the AFIRM RSL.
+The RSL is regularly updated, based on the RSL of the industry-wide Apparel & Footwear International RSL Management Group initiative (AFIRM), which HUGO BOSS is member of.

 Most of our products have been dyed and treated to give them their unique appearance.
 When using dyes and treatments with less impact on the environment, we speak about RESPONSIBLE dyes.
 Their impact on the environment is reduced by using no harmful chemicals and a controlled use of water.
 Besides our regular RESPONSIBLE dyes, we include our LESS WATER and natural dyes in our product portfolio.